nikclayton/powercoders.org/site/content/program/_index.md

       ###### What we Offer

-      * Three-month intensive programming course
+      * Three month intensive programming course

       * Additional support for laptop, food and transportation where needed